 1. Remove the filets from your refrigerator.
 Using a paper towel dry the surfaces of the meat.
 Season the top and bottom surfaces with salt and black pepper, using your fingers to gently press down on the seasoning so it adheres to the meat.
 Let them set them on your countertop for approximately 30 minutes.
 This allows them to come to room temperature and allows the salt to permeate the meat.
 Filet mignon is lean and typically does not require any trimming.

 2. Meanwhile, pre-heat your oven to 425°.
 After your filets have come to room temperature, add your other desired seasonings, like Spiceology Honey Habanero.
 Do not season the sides, just the top, and bottom.
 Set aside.

-3. Heat an oven-proof stainless steel sauté pan or cast iron skillet (my choice always) over medium-high heat let it get hot.
+3. Heat oven-proof stainless steel sauté pan or cast-iron skillet (my choice always) over medium-high heat let it get hot.
 REALLY hot.
-To tell when it is ready splash a few drops of water from wet hands into the pan.
+To tell when it is ready to splash a few drops of water from wet hands into the pan.
 If it sizzles and dissipates quickly the pan is ready.
 I like to add a bit of salt to the bottom of the hot dry skillet.